 Gender identity and expression is added by the City of Pittsburgh as a protected class.

-Status as a victim of domestic violence is added by the City of Pittsburgh as a protected class under the fair housing ordinance.
+Status as a survivor of domestic violence is added by the City of Pittsburgh as a protected class under the fair housing ordinance.